Cuba Tourist Card + Visa

 Everyone not on the above two lists.

 If you're from the USA, you need a Tourist Card but you do not need a visa.
 However, the tourist card is sometimes referred to as a visa.

 How to get a Cuban Tourist Card

-1. The easiest way is to get your Cuban Tourist Card (whether pink or green) from the airline on your last leg of your trip to Cuba.
+1. If you're flying, the easiest way is to get your Cuban Tourist Card (whether pink or green) from the airline on your last leg of your trip to Cuba.
 Here are the

 - If you're flying from Canada direct to Cuba your airline will likely provide the tourist card in-flight and the price is included in your flight.

 - If flying from Mexico direct to Cuba you can pay $20 USD (or the equivalent in MXN) at your airline's check-in counter.
 You will need it to board your final leg to Cuba, usually from Mexico City or Cancun.